 Here are a few general tips to make sure your trip is safe and comfortable:

-It is best to have a written approval from your doctor verifying your due date, if you are considering international travel.
+- Schedule a checkup with your obstetrician-gynaecologist before you leave.
+It is best to have written approval from your doctor verifying your due date if you are considering international travel.
 It is especially important to get cleared for takeoff if you have a chronic medical problem such as problems with breathing.

 Remember to wear your seatbelt at all times.